MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-18-07-sms-otp-with-ibm-mobilefirst-platform-foundation.md

 }
 ```

-### Configuration
+## Configuration
 You can configure the sms-otp either by editing the properties in the [adapter.xml](https://github.com/mfpdev/mfp-advanced-adapters-samples/blob/development/custom-security-checks/sms-otp/src/main/adapter-resources/adapter.xml) file followed by re-building and re-deploying the .adapter file, or by editing the adapter properties directly from MobileFirst Console.
-In the [SMSOTPSecurityCheckConfig] you can do the online validation for the Twilio account, and fail the deployment or warn the admin  if account data is incorrect(https://github.com/mfpdev/mfp-advanced-adapters-samples/blob/development/custom-security-checks/sms-otp/src/main/java/com/github/mfpdev/sample/smsOTP/SMSOTPSecurityCheckConfig.java)
+In the [SMSOTPSecurityCheckConfig](https://github.com/mfpdev/mfp-advanced-adapters-samples/blob/development/custom-security-checks/sms-otp/src/main/java/com/github/mfpdev/sample/smsOTP/SMSOTPSecurityCheckConfig.java) you can do the online validation for the Twilio account, and fail the deployment or warn the admin if the account data is incorrect
 ![SMS OTP configuration]({{site.baseurl}}/assets/blog/2016-18-07-sms-otp-with-ibm-mobilefirst-platform-foundation/Configuration.png)